An introduction to the flora of the Sunshine Coast

 One of the most characteristic plants of the region is the Bunya Pine (Araucaria Bidwilii).
 This stately tree – depicted in the SCEC logo – is native to South East Queensland and can be seen dotted in the landscape throughout the Sunshine Coast.
 The Bunya Pine is one of the oldest living plants in the world having appeared in the Jurassic age some 165 million years ago and is of great cultural significance to the Aboriginal peoples of this region

-Some of these like the swamp stringybark (Eucalyptus conglomerata), the Mount Beerwah mallee (Eucalyptus kabiana) Buderim holly (Graptophyllum reticulatum) are not found anywhere else on earth.
+Some of the other plants endemic to the region include the swamp stringybark (Eucalyptus conglomerata), the Mount Beerwah mallee (Eucalyptus kabiana) and the Buderim holly (Graptophyllum reticulatum).
+They are not found anywhere else on earth!
 Some areas of the coast are among the most diverse anywhere on the planet.
 Mt Coolum for example is home to over 586 plants species, two of which (Mt Coolum Bertya (Bertya Sharpeana) and Mt Coolum Sheoak (Allocasuarina Thalassoscopica)) are not found anywhere on earth except Mt Coolum.

 Fortunately just over 40% of the region is still covered by remnant vegetation offering a reasonably safe basis for our plants and fungi.
 However any further loss or fragmentation of these areas would significantly undermine the resilience of those communities and could see the number of endangered species rise rapidly.